 The public consensus about AR is that much like virtual reality it is mostly used for entertainment purposes only.
 However, that’s not necessarily the case.

 Augmented reality is a much bigger technological tool than its immersive counterpart and is useful for and used in a number of industry sectors around the world.
-While statistical reports from the likes of Digi-Capital predict the augmented reality market to hit a grand value of $120 billion in revenue and returns, the investment management giant Goldman Sachs examines the diverse potential of AR applications and their growth in the coming years.
+While industry reports from the likes of Digi-Capital predict the VR/AR market to hit a grand value of $108 billion in revenue and returns, the investment management giant Goldman Sachs examines the diverse potential of AR applications and their growth in the coming years.

 According to the published report, AR is expected to make significant headway in the enterprise and public sector.
 It is steadily coming up to par with live events and video games- the two most promising uses of the AR software.
 Before long, it will be the tool of choice for industrial, military, and medical applications, along with real estate, retail, and education.
 AR is and will continue to grow in the e-commerce sector, moving through to digital marketing, as well as geolocation tagging.

 Industry growth and advancements have transitioned AR into a more refined version of itself.
 One such advancement has been the introduction and use of markerless augmented reality systems in lieu of Marker-based ones.
 Here is a detailed description of both, marker-based and markerless augmented reality systems.

 Image recognition is an imperative component of augmented reality systems.
 By use of identifying visual markers already embedded within the system, physical world objects are detected for superimposition of virtual elements.
 In order for an AR application to estimate the orientation and position of a camera with respect to the real world frame, most applications employ a tracking technique known as marker based augmented reality.

 This form of tracking was introduced in AR approximately a decade or so ago.
 The marker tracking allows the use of a digital image to identify optical squares or markers and gauge their relative orientation to the camera itself.